Guest article by Simon Appleyard and Gerry Bolton, independent consultants in the Finance, Procurement and Shared Services sectors.

 It is not actually that difficult to imagine the digital future of Procurement, and in this 3-part series we take you through the stages of how to get the most out of your Procurement function.
 In this part, we focus on Procurement as the focal point for strategic supplier management.

-As organisations increase expectations around what they want from strategic procurement, they are challenging not only the role that the function plays today but also the role that will be expected of them tomorrow.
-In most of the organisations that we work with, Procurement operates as a subsidiary function to Finance (the notable exceptions tend to be organisations where direct Procurement is core to business activity, e.g. Retailers) and is often treated as a ‘second-class citizen’.
+As organizations increase expectations around what they want from strategic procurement, they are challenging not only the role that the function plays today but also the role that will be expected of them tomorrow.
+In most of the organizations that we work with, Procurement operates as a subsidiary function to Finance (the notable exceptions tend to be organizations where direct Procurement is core to business activity, e.g. Retailers) and is often treated as a ‘second-class citizen’.
 Heads of Procurement seldom have a seat at the top table and the Finance Director seldom has a procurement background.
 As a result, the strategic direction of the Procurement function is often limited.

-In some organisations, Partner Manager roles are created precisely to try and identify and work with those suppliers that are considered strategic and can bring additional value into the business.
+In some organizations, Partner Manager roles are created precisely to try and identify and work with those suppliers that are considered strategic and can bring additional value into the business.
 Where these exist, they often sit outside the Procurement function and, in fact, their presence decreases the strategic nature of Procurement as key partner interaction is removed, leaving the Procurement team merely operating as an administrative support function to those larger partnership roles.

 To be truly strategic, Procurement needs to understand the solutions and capabilities that are available and how these might improve the organisation.
 This means staying close to the existing supplier base and working with them to understand when new products and services are available and how they can be accessed.
-The Procurement function therefore needs to truly understand the core functions within their own organisation and what the needs and opportunities are to enhance operational activity.
+The Procurement function therefore needs to truly understand the core functions within their own organization and what the needs and opportunities are to enhance operational activity.
 Procurement functions too often sit too far away from operational delivery to achieve this aim and so are not capable of identifying when suppliers have wider offerings that could bring benefit.
-As a result, their value to the organisation becomes more restricted and the cycle of limited engagement continues.
+As a result, their value to the organization becomes more restricted and the cycle of limited engagement continues.